AdobeDocs/experience-manager-screens.en/help/user-guide/authoring-data-triggers.md

 ## Prerequisites {#prereqs}

-Before you follow the steps below to enable targeting in channels, you must learn the [Key Terms in Configuring in AEM Screens](configuring-context-hub.md) required for understanding ContextHub and Targeting in AEM Screens.
+Before you follow the steps below to enable targeting in channels, learn the [Key Terms in Configuring in AEM Screens](configuring-context-hub.md) required for understanding ContextHub and Targeting in AEM Screens.

 >[!IMPORTANT]
 >